How to take Creon®

 Let your doctors know you are using Creon®

 For your health, and to ensure you stay on track, it’s important to

 ensure all your healthcare practitioners know that you have been prescribed Creon®.

 Staying on top of your treatment

-If taken correctly, your treatment can not only help prevent the short-term effects of PEI, such as tummy pain and weight loss, but can also help prevent the more serious and longer term effects, like heart problems or osteoporosis.
+If taken correctly, your treatment may help prevent the short-term effects of PEI, such as tummy pain and weight loss and may also help prevent the more serious and longer term effects, such as malnutrition, vitamin deficiencies or osteoporosis.

 You should continue to take your medicine until your healthcare practitioner tells you to stop – many patients with PEI will need to take PERT for the rest of their lives.